 Two things struck me during my master's degree studies:

-1. Learning the faith and applying to our lives is really exciting!
+1. Learning the faith and applying it to our lives is really exciting!
 I wasn't at all looking forward to going back to school a year after graduating from my bachelor degree program.
 But this course was different.
 It was about learning the faith (intensely) for the sake of growing in intimacy with God.
 And this was truly an adventure that increased my hunger to learn while it fed me what I needed.

 2. A lot of what I learned - especially in the first year of the program - was stuff that every Catholic adult should be learning!
 I remember even getting angry at one point, thinking, "Why did I have to come to a master's degree program to learn this?
 Why isn't this being taught in every parish?"